Iceland in August

 As we mentioned before, September is the month to pack for wet weather.

-Bring with you good thermal underwear to keep yourself cosy and warm.
+Bring with you good thermal underwear to keep yourself cozy and warm.
 Your middle layer should be a sweater and pants, followed by a waterproof jacket and (if necessary) waterproof slacks.
-Rainproof hiking shoes or rainboots are your best bet when venturing out of the city.
+Rainproof hiking shoes or rain boots are your best bet when venturing out of the city.
 In Iceland, the saying “there is no bad weather just bad clothing” has proven itself over and over again and we suggest you prioritize comfort over style!

 September is the best month to explore glorious glaciers at their bluest!
 The wonderful striking blue gives a magical finish to an already memorable experience.